 A. PLANNING, LEADERSHIP & ADMINISTRATION

-Periodically reviews and updates KRLT’s strategic plan, programmatic direction, and specific conservation activities.
+- Periodically reviews and updates the KRLT strategic plan, programmatic direction, and specific conservation activities.
 Works with staff and board members to develop, implement and evaluate annual work plans implementing the KRLT strategic plan.

-Establishes clear patterns of authority, responsibility, supervision, and communication with KRLT staff though team meetings and individual supervision.
+- Establishes clear patterns of authority, responsibility, supervision, and communication with KRLT staff through team meetings and individual supervision.

 B. EXTERNAL RELATIONS